Risk Horizons: Structured Hypothesis Spaces for Longitudinal Clinical Prediction: Methodology

-We use the Risk Horizon to constrain LLM inference to clinically plausible candidates.
+Given the Risk Horizon $\mathcal{R}_T$, prediction is performed by ranking candidates within each modality.
+By default, we use the geometric score $s_{\mathrm{geo}}(u;T)$ from the Risk Horizon construction.
+Optionally, retrieved candidates can be reranked using a constrained LLM-based scoring module.
 Let $\mathrm{Desc}(\cdot)$ map codes to short text descriptions.
 The LLM receives (i) a compressed history from Central Events and (ii) candidates grouped by modality.
-For each candidate $u\in\mathcal{R}_T^{(m)}$, we obtain an LLM score $s_{\mathrm{llm}}(u;T)$ (e.g., log-probability under multiple-choice prompting) and combine it with the geometric score:
+For each candidate $u\in\mathcal{R}_T^{(m)}$, we obtain an LLM score $s_{\mathrm{llm}}(u;T)$ and combine it with the geometric score: